Japanese Winter Wildlife

 Hokkaido, Japan - a magical place filled with stunning wildlife.
 The most northern island in Japan, Hokkaido holds some of the largest areas of wild lands left in Japan.
 The sparsely populated Eastern region hosts a wide variety of wildlife.
 Some, like the Steller's Sea Eagle migrate to the area to overwinter while others, such as the Red Crowned Crane are year long residents.
 Set against a landscape draped in snow, these creatures allow us to observe them as they go about their daily rituals in this frozen wonderland.
 Some behaviors we will see include the Red Crowned Crane mating display, Steller's Sea Eagles fishing, and red foxes patrolling for their next meal.

 Please feel free to contact me with any questions you might have about this adventure.
-Further details, along with flight suggestions, gear recommendations, and a general adventure itinerary will be sent upon receipt of spot retainer.

 Species commonly found: